Objective

 Completed Project: (200 pts)

-• Visual stitching is complete with no blank spots.
+- Visual stitching is complete, with no errors.

 Submit an MS Word document (PDF or Pages documents will not be accepted, no exceptions) to the D2L dropbox with the following information.